 Before his tenure with the Bears, Marinelli spent three seasons within the division with the Detroit Lions as the team's head coach from 2006-08.
 Ahead of his arrival in Detroit, Marinelli spent the first 10 years (1996-2005) of his NFL coaching career with the Tampa Bay Buccaneers.
 In his first five seasons, he was the club's defensive line coach, spending the last four (2002-05) with the added title of assistant head coach alongside former Buccaneers and current Las Vegas Raiders Head Coach Jon Gruden.

 Over his 10 seasons with the Buccaneers, the defensive line tallied an NFL-best 328.5 sacks.
 His tenure in Tampa Bay was highlighted by a 2002 campaign that saw the team capture a Super Bowl XXXVII victory led by the NFL's best defense, as the Buccaneers held opposing offenses to a league-low 252.8 yards and 12.3 points per game.
 Prior to 2019, the team's top-five single-season sack totals all came under Marinelli's tenure (1997, 1999-2000, 2002 and 2004).
-The team logged a sack in 69 consecutive games, marking a new NFL record.
+The team logged a sack in a remarkable 69 consecutive games from 1999-2003, marking a new NFL record.
 In 2000, 45.5 of the team's franchise-best 55 sacks that year were accounted for by Marinelli's defensive lineman, including a then-club-record 16.5 sacks from DT Warren Sapp.
 His 16.5 sacks stand as fourth in the NFL among defensive tackles since sacks became an official statistic in 1982.
 Another one of Marinelli's players, DE Simeon Rice, held the next three single-season sack figures with 15.5 in 2002, 15 in 2003 and 14 in 2005.

-Before making the move to professional football, Marinelli coached for 20 years at the collegiate level, serving as the defensive line coach at USC (1995), the assistant head coach/defensive line coach at Arizona State (1992-94), the defensive line coach at the University of California for seven seasons (1983-89), while also adding the title of assistant head coach during his final two years (1990-91) with the program.
+Before making the move to professional football, Marinelli coached for 20 years at the collegiate level, serving as the defensive line coach at USC (1995), assistant head coach/defensive line coach at Arizona State (1992-94), defensive line coach at Cal for seven seasons (1983-89), while also adding the title of assistant head coach during his final two years (1990-91) with the program.
 Prior to Cal, Marinelli started in the collegiate ranks with Utah State in 1976, where he spent six seasons (1976-81) as the defensive line coach before transitioning to the offensive line and special teams in 1982.
 Marinelli's first coaching stint came as an assistant at his alma mater, Rosemead (Calif.)
 High School, where he spent three years (1973-75) with the program.